picmi/help/docs/business/article/opportunity-send-invite.md

-# Inviting for jobs
+# Sending Invites

-Once you've [created a job](creating-a-job.md) (ideally [duplicated](duplicate-a-job.md)), it should be straight forward to invite people to apply for a job.
+Once you've [created an opportunity](opportunity-create.md) (ideally [duplicated](opportunity-duplicate.md)), it should be straight forward to invite people to apply for a job or service proposal.

 ::: prompt
-Before you send out an invitation ensure that the job and application workflow is all correct and that intake availability is sufficient for the opportunity.
+Before you send out an invitation, ensure that the opportunity and application workflow is all correctly configured and that intake availability is enough for the opportunity.
 See [restrictions on actions](../about-picmi/applications.md#restrictions-on-actions).
 :::

 :::: explanation